 iPhone displaying Perplexity Comet browser with Google logo visible in background

-On March 19, 2026, Perplexity launched its Comet browser on iOS — with a striking choice: Google Search is the default engine for navigation and local queries, according to Perplexity's official announcement and a Search Engine Land report.
-CEO Aravind Srinivas acknowledged it directly: Google "does a much better job than anyone else, including Perplexity" for local and transactional queries.
+On March 19, 2026, Perplexity launched its Comet browser on iOS.
+With a striking choice: Google Search is the default engine for navigation and local queries, according to Perplexity's official announcement and a Search Engine Land report.
+CEO Aravind Srinivas acknowledged it directly: Google « does a much better job than anyone else, including Perplexity » for local and transactional queries.

 This is the paradox of the moment: Google's most serious AI search challenger has built its mobile browser on top of Google.
-This isn't a surrender — it's a frank admission about market structure.
+This isn't a surrender, it's a frank admission about market structure.

 What Comet for iOS actually does